Prashant Chaudhary Prashant is a full-stack digital marketer with a special love for the fintech and payments industry.

 • woocommerce_shipping_fields

-It is easy to use the woocommerce_checkout_fields filter to manipulate all the checkout fields.
+It is easy to use the woocommerce_checkout_fields filter to edit all the checkout fields.
 You can remove the billing phone number field or add the shipping phone number field.
 To edit any field, you need to access the field attributes.
 For example, you can change the placeholder for Zip to Postal Code or vice versa.
+Head to the Through Coding section of this blog by Cloudways for detailed information on how to edit it via code.

 Payment failures are your customers’ nightmare and yours as well.
 1-Click Checkout providers like Nimbbl enable faster payments, making the process secure, quick, and simple.
 Your customers can view personalised payment options, with the fastest one appearing right at the top.
 Using such trustworthy and fast methods keeps your customers happy as there are hardly any payment failures.
 Multiple payment options shown in a personalised manner help reduce cart abandonment.
 A survey indicates that 6% of shoppers abandon carts due to a lack of convenient payment methods.
 Therefore, all the more reason you can rely on Nimbbl.